mechengineermike/Mug-O-Matic/README.md

 License = CC BY-SA 4.0

-  NOTES ON GITHUB PROGRAM DOCUMENTS.
+  NOTES ON GITHUB PROGRAM DOCUMENTS:

-*Mug-O_Matic & Post-it-Plotter use the same code, with the only difference being a section of constants being commented out at the beginning.
+-Mug-O_Matic & Post-it-Plotter use the same code, with the only difference being a section of constants being commented out at the beginning.
-*Programs list & description:
+-Programs list & description:
-    *G-code reader
+    -G-code reader
-    *Dual Joystick Manual Control
+    -Dual Joystick Manual Control
-    *Algorythm Plotting
+    -Algorythm Plotting